Suspect arrested in shootings of three homeless men was already in custody for another crime, authorities say – KION546

 Powell is also suspected in a fatal shooting during a robbery in San Dimas, about 28 miles east of Los Angeles, Moore added.
 Powell was already in custody in connection with the San Dimas shooting, authorities said Saturday.

-He was arrested Wednesday evening by the Los Angeles County Sheriff’s Department during a vehicle stop, the same day as the death of the third homeless victim.
+He was arrested Wednesday evening after the Beverly Hills Police Department conducted a vehicle stop, the same day as the death of the third homeless victim.

 The vehicle police believe was used during the San Dimas robbery was identified as the same vehicle connected to the three homicides, Moore said.